Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Introduction

-\gls{ml} potentials that allow accurate modeling of reaction barriers are challenging to train and only limited demonstrations have been achieved recently\cite{young2021transferable}.
-Data sets need much larger scale sampling of the higher energy part (compared to near-equilibrium geometry) of the high dimensional \gls{pes} for models to learn all sections of the transition pathway accurately.
-The earliest work studying simple diatomic molecule dissociation required tens of thousands of data points to achieve accuracy\cite{malshe2007theoretical}.
-Related other work to date\cite{lu2018rate, young2021transferable, manzhos2020neural} have focused on single or few reactions involving small molecules with tractable data set size.
-Thus current state-of-the-art \gls{ml} potentials do not allow high throughput estimation of reaction barriers for thousands of reactions.
-The development of such models would require massive amounts of training data and complex models that can generalize across numerous \glspl{pes} of reactive molecule sets.
-Recently, the development of neural network architectures that learn representation and energy/force mapping\cite{unke2021machine} has tackled the problem of highly expressive models.
-Data sets that help such models generalize across a large number of reactions remain an open challenge.
-One approach to building such data sets is to run high-temperature \gls{md} simulations of molecules and molecular aggregates\cite{ani1x}.
-But this does not provide any guarantees that transition states will be sampled, as often kinetic barriers are large and reaction transitions are rare events. \\
+\gls{ml} potentials that allow accurate modeling of general reaction barriers are challenging to train and only limited demonstrations have been shown to date.
+Acceptable accuracy has been achieved by focusing on single or few types of reactions involving small molecules with tractable dataset size \cite{lu2018rate, young2021transferable, manzhos2020neural, qmrxn} or by studying simple molecular dissociation \cite{malshe2007theoretical}. \gls{ml} models that can accurately predict \glspl{pes} for unseen chemical reactions must be incredibly expressive and have access to training data that extensively samples structures from reactive and high-energy regions (compared to near-equilibrium geometries) of chemical space.
+Recently, the development of \gls{nn} architectures that learn representation and energy/force mapping\cite{unke2021machine} has tackled the problem of expressive models, but creating datasets with millions of data points sampled around reactions of various types allowing such models to generalize across a large number of reactions has remained an open challenge.
+Thus, \gls{ml} potentials have not yet proved capable of accurate and general prediction of reaction barriers and transition states. \\

-Sampling of rare events is efficiently done with the \gls{neb} method\cite{neb}.
-Here we propose a new data set for building \gls{ml} models capable of generalizing across a large variety of reaction \glspl{pes}.
-We leverage \gls{neb}-based \gls{pes} exploration as an efficient data collection tool and prove its superiority compared to \gls{md}-based dataset preparation by testing the accuracy of \gls{ml} models built from both types of data. \\
+Sampling of rare transition events is efficiently done with the \gls{neb} method\cite{neb}.
+Here we propose a new dataset for building \gls{ml} models capable of generalizing across a large variety of reaction \glspl{pes}.
+We base our work on a dataset of reaction-product pairs from Grambow et al. 2020\cite{rxns}.
+The original dataset contains a wide range of organic reactions representing bond changes between all possible combinations of H, C, N, and O atoms.
+We leverage \gls{neb}-based \gls{pes} exploration as an efficient data collection tool and prove its superiority compared to \gls{md}-based dataset preparation on reactive molecular configurations by testing the accuracy of \gls{ml} models built from both types of data.
+Moreover, Transition1x is compatible with ANI1x in the level of \gls{dft} such that \gls{ml} models can be trained on the two in conjunction to leverage both of their strengths. \\